SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/04-Booleans.md

 # The Typeof operator

-The JavaScript itself provides an operator called `typeof` for that which works in a straightforward way.
+JavaScript itself provides an operator called `typeof` for everything that works in a straightforward way.

 `Typeof` **returns a string** of what a values data type is, so for an object `object` is returned and for a string `string`.

 However JavaScript data types and the `typeof` operator aren't exactly perfect.

-For example for arrays and `null` `object` is returned and for `NaN` and Infinity `number`.
+For example, for arrays and `null`, `object` is returned.
+For `NaN` and `Infinity` – number.

 Examples: